puzzmo-com/blog.puzzmo.com/content/posts/2024/06/20/sdl-codegen/index.md

 Why so short?

-- SDL-Codegen knows that there's only one resolver implementation in `const Puzzle`, so it omits the rest
+- SDL-Codegen knows that there's only one resolver implementation in `const Puzzle`
-- SDL-Codegen also knows that `args` has a `_` prefix and thus unused, so it too, can be omitted
+- SDL-Codegen also knows that `args` has a `_` prefix and is thus unused
-- Both `context` and `info` are also not referenced in the 2nd args, so they get marked as optional
+- Both `context` and `info` are also not referenced in the 2nd args

 On top of that the lookup work can instead be computed, and resolved to the exact types.
 This can happen in SDL-Codegen because it knows how to exactly describe Redwood's runtime.